 - "Business Report: Which Structure Fits Your Project Best?," Glens Falls Business Journal, May 10, 2018; Saratoga Business Journal, May 3, 2018

 - “Business Report: Nuts and Bolts of Construction Financing,” Glens Falls Business Journal, July 12, 2017; Saratoga Business Journal, July 7, 2017

 - “Conservation easements: Preserving real property while ‘cashing in’ on its development value,” New York Real Estate Journal, September 20, 2016

 - Lewis Belcher, Sarah and Tsyn, Jennifer L., “Don't Ignore Liquor License Issues in Transactions,” New York Law Journal, June 27, 2016

 - "Transfer tax on conveyances of interests in entities that own real property," New York Real Estate Journal, July 14-27, 2015

-- Vice Chair, Mohawk Hudson Humane Society
+- Chair, Board of Directors, Mohawk Hudson Humane Society